We all know that the internet has made it increasingly possible for anyone to earn money online.

 - Blurb.
 A self-publishing service where you can sell ebooks, PDFs, and magazines on Amazon, Apple iBooks Store, Blurb’s Bookstore, Ingram, and Kickstarter.
 Cons: it’s expensive to get started and their software isn’t intuitive.

 - SoundCloud.
 You can earn money with your tracks (podcasts, audio recordings) when you’re eligible for monetization.
 Con: SoundCloud is a revenue share model, so the amount you get paid varies and depends on how many fans have streamed your tracks.
-Have a look at our article on how to make money on SoundCloud in 2020 for more information.
+Have a look at our article on how to make money on SoundCloud for more information.

 As you can see, most of the online marketplaces have fees and their own rules and regulations.
 While some of them are great for beginners who don’t have a large following, your product won’t get discovered by customers unless they specifically search for your product.
 This means that your product has to have very high market demand, and must be niche-specific enough for people to choose you over other competitors.